 Tips for Gathering with a Serger

-- Remember to always experiment on a scrap first to test settings.
+- When gathering with a serger, remember to always experiment on a scrap first to test settings.

-- It is hard to tighten gathering created on a serger but easy to loosen it so don't make your gathers too loose.
+- It is hard to tighten the gathering created on a serger but easy to loosen it, so don't make your gathers too loose.

 - Before gathering with a serger, write down the original settings for your machine.
 This makes it easier to get everything back to normal after you have finished.